Bobholamovic/FCN-CD-PyTorch/README.md

 ```

 You can find the checkpoints in `exp/base/weights/`, the log files in `exp/base/logs`, and the output change maps in `exp/outs`.

+---
+# Changed

+2020.3.14 Add the configuration files of my experiments.